garysweaver/irie/README.md

 #### cors_preflight_headers

 So, if you enabled CORS, then CORS starts with a [preflight request][preflight_request] from the client (the browser), to which we respond with a response.
-You can customize the values of headers returned in the :cors_preflight_headers option.
-Then for all other requests to the controller, you can specify headers to be returned in the :cors_access_control_headers option.
+You can customize the values of headers returned in the `cors_preflight_headers` option.
+Then for all other requests to the controller, you can specify headers to be returned in the `cors_access_control_headers` option.
 This is a hash of headers to use for each preflight response.

 #### ignore_bad_json_attributes

 True by default.
-Ignores keys that aren't accessible attributes or associations that have a accepts_nested_attributes_for.
-This should be true most likely if wrapped_json is true.
+Ignores keys that aren't accessible attributes or associations that have an `accepts_nested_attributes_for`.
+This should be true most likely if `wrapped_json` is true.

 #### intuit_post_or_put_method